|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Are the scientific results and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?

-If they are not immediately rejected, they will be published on the Drinking Water Engineering and Science Discussions (DWESD) website, the discussion forum of DWES, where they are subject to full peer review and interactive public discussion.
+If they are not immediately rejected, they will be posted on the Drinking Water Engineering and Science Discussions (DWESD) website, the discussion forum of DWES, where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects:

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
 Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the topical editor.
-If rated 1–2 (excellent–good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in DWES.
+If rated excellent or good in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in DWES.
 Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topical editor if the public discussion in DWESD is not sufficiently conclusive.